-Ola Hekselman is a Research Associate in the Department of Materials.
+Ola Hekselman is a Faraday Institution Entrepreneurial Fellow in the Department of Materials.
 Her primary research interests are in solid-state chemistry and electrochemistry, with a focus on new materials and technologies for energy applications.

 Ola's research concentrates on low-temperature chemical and electrochemical routes for lead recycling from lead-acid batteries.
 Ola's interests extend to material discovery for solid-state Li-ion batteries.
 This ranges from polymer, ceramic and hybrid electrolyte systems to organic electrodes.
 Ola combines her expertise in inorganic and organic synthesis with characterisation methods to tailor electrochemical, chemical and mechanical properties of the next-generation battery materials.

 et al., 2018, Elucidating the role of dopants in the critical current density for dendrite formation in garnet electrolytes, Journal of Materials Chemistry A, Vol:6, ISSN:2050-7488, Pages:19817-19827